 The MIT Game Lab is dedicated to providing a harassment-free experience for everyone, regardless of race, color, sex, disability, religion, national origin, sexual orientation, gender identity, veteran’s status, age, physical appearance, or body size.

-Events that are held by the MIT Game Lab or that are sponsored by the lab and held on on MIT grounds, follow MIT’s policy on harrassment, which includes MIT’s policy on sexual harassment, as found in Section 9.5 of MIT Policies and Procedures: A Guide for Faculty and Staff Members and can be accessed online at http://web.mit.edu/policies/9/9.5.html.
-MIT’s Guidelines for Raising Complaints about Harassment can be found at http://web.mit.edu/communications/hg/.
+Events that are held by the MIT Game Lab or that are sponsored by the lab and held on on MIT grounds, follow MIT’s policy on harrassment, which includes MIT’s policy on sexual harassment, as found in Section 9.4 of MIT Policies and Procedures: A Guide for Faculty and Staff Members and can be accessed online at https://policies-procedures.mit.edu/relations-and-responsibilities-within-mit-community/harassment.
+MIT’s Complaint Process and Resolution guide can be found at http://hrweb.mit.edu/complaint-guidelines.